Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Introduction

-To this end, in this paper, we propose RepDFD, a novel method to reprogram a pre-trained CLIP model for effective and general deepfake detection.
-RepDFD solely learns single perturbations in pixel spaces for the deepfake detection task while keeping the entire CLIP model frozen.
-Specifically, we introduce \textit{Input Transformation} to merge the image and learnable perturbations and then feed it into the image encoder of CLIP.
-Furthermore, we propose \textit{Face2Text Prompts} to generate text prompts merging facial identity information, and then feed them into the text encoder of CLIP to guide the optimization of perturbations.
-During the testing phase, the sole operation involves adding such task-specific perturbations (a.k.a, visual prompts) to all test images before feeding them into the CLIP model for evaluation.
+In this paper, we propose RepDFD, a novel method to reprogram a pre-trained CLIP model for effective and general deepfake detection.
+RepDFD solely learns task-specific visual perturbations (a.k.a, visual prompts) in pixel spaces for the deepfake detection task while keeping the entire CLIP model frozen.
+Specifically, we introduce \textit{Input Transformation} to merge the image and the visual prompt and then feed it into the image encoder of CLIP.
+Furthermore, we propose \textit{Face2Text Prompts} to generate text prompts merging information of face embedding, and then feed them into the text encoder of CLIP to guide the optimization of the visual prompts.
 This straightforward method enables the CLIP model to effectively detect deepfakes.
 Moreover, since the internal parameters are not trained, the foundation CLIP model can be reused for the other vision tasks.
-Extensive experiments on several popular deepfake benchmarks demonstrate that (1) the cross-dataset and cross-manipulation performances can be significantly and consistently enhanced by equipping RepDFD for a pre-trained CLIP model; and (2) our superior performances are at less cost of trainable parameters (See in Figure \ref{fig:motivation}), making it a promising approach for real-world applications.
+Extensive experiments on several popular deepfake benchmarks demonstrate that (1) the cross-dataset and cross-manipulation performances can be significantly and consistently enhanced by equipping RepDFD for a pre-trained CLIP model; and (2) the superior performances are achieved with fewer trainable parameters (see in Fig. \ref{fig:motivation}), making it a promising approach for real-world applications.

-Briefly, the main contributions of this work can be summarized as follows: \begin{itemize} \item This is the first work to explore utilizing the model reprogramming paradigm for deepfake detection. \item We propose novel RepDFD to reprogram a pre-trained CLIP model by solely processing its image and text inputting without tuning the inner parameters.
-Thus, RepDFD can be seamlessly adapted to other foundation models in a plug-and-play way. \item We conduct extensive experiments on several benchmarks, and demonstrate that RepDFD is general and efficiency for deepfake detection. \end{itemize}
+Briefly, the main contributions of this work can be summarized as follows: \begin{itemize} \item This is the first work to explore model reprogramming paradigm for deepfake detection tasks. \item We have proposed RepDFD to reprogram a pre-trained CLIP model by solely processing its image and text inputs without tuning the inner parameters.
+Thus, RepDFD can be seamlessly adapted to other foundation models. \item We have conducted extensive experiments on several benchmark datasets, and have demonstrated that RepDFD is general and efficiency for deepfake detection. \end{itemize}